The Miser Project

 Description

-2026-01-25 If there is a bit on ob-cells to indicate possible value of a binding, that bit cannot be part of the Hash tag construction, because it is not inherent in the structure and origin of the ob-cell.
+in progress 2026-01-25 If there is a bit on ob-cells to indicate possible value of a binding, that bit cannot be part of the Hash tag construction, because it is not inherent in the structure and origin of the ob-cell.
 So it can only be a hint, and it doesn't even indicate when it might be the value of more than one binding as well as no binding (any longer).
 While this might be solvable by another level of indirection.
-That's a scary prospect.
+That's a scary prospect. [dh:2026-02-12: I thought it might work by some finess with the hash of such an object.
+Each binding of the same object would require an entry in the MOb, a kind of pseudo-individual that ties an individual to a particular binding name.
+But the bound ob-cell has no way to get back to any of those unless the ob-cell hashflag is somehow useable to get "back up hill."
+We also need

 in progress